digitalscientists/eslint-config-digital-scientists/README.md

 An ESLint [Shareable Config](http://eslint.org/docs/developer-guide/shareable-configs) for JS and React (and React Native) projects at [Digital Scientists](http://www.digital-scientists.com/).

-## This is a WIP and not ready for use

 ## Installation

 It's recommended to always install linting/formatting engines and configs **locally**, since supported rules and config specifics can change over time and may cause inconsistencies across projects if installed globally and updated over time.